maddigits/maddigits.github.com/_posts/2016-02-10-flag-oriented-programming.md

 Why is he mad?

-Because he spent 3 hours refactoring the code to finally being able to implement his feature in a descent way, while he could have done that in 30 minutes **if the previous guys weren't lazy**.
+Because he spent 3 hours refactoring the code to finally being able to implement his feature in a decent way, while he could have done that in 30 minutes **if the previous guys weren't lazy**.

 Do you want to be the "Programmer X" in this case?
 Do you want to be one of the